-Position: Human Services Role: Staff will utilize plans to setup and operate Evacuation Centers local facilities as needed to house and feed displaced residents and Branch: Sheltering and certain household pets during extreme emergencies.
-Acquire and Mass Care provide resources necessary to support mass care services. nd implementing instructions for the immediate provision of mass care ter victims to include shelter, feeding, basic first aid, bulk distribution of ed services.
-Develop procedures and implementing instructions to establish and manage shelters.
-Develop evacuation and eme Develop evacuation and emergency operations procedures for at-risk populations and locations.
-Develop evacuation and eme rgency operations procedures for the care of special needs population.
-Develop plans, procedures, a ind implement instructions for evacuation/shelter-in-place decisions.
-Develop plans, procedures, and implementing instructions to ensure individual/gross decontamination of persons prior to admittance to shelters and other mass care facilities.
-Develop hazard/incident spectrum may be a hazard to others.
-Develop hazard/incident specific plans and policies to identify, screen, and manage evacuees who may be a hazard to others.
-Develop plans, procedures a and family reunification.
-Develop plans, procedures and implementing instructions for family assistance center operations and family reunification.
-Develop plans, procedures and implementing instructions for transitioning shelter operations to interim housing.
-Develop plans, procedures, a and implementing instructions to manage quarantines.
-In coordination with Law Enforcement, develop plans, procedures, and implementation for providing security of the evacuation facilities, mass care and medical facilities.
-Develop plans, procedures, and implementing instructions for safe and organized re-entry of evacuees to homes and businesses.
-Pre-Identify suitable and acce Pre-Identify suitable and accessible Evacuation sites/Shelters for general population.
-Pre-Identify populations and locations at risk.
-Pre-Identify potential transportation targets.
-Pre-identify suitable and accessible Evacuation sites/shelters for special needs population to include individuals with disabilities, non-English speaking persons, migrant workers, and those with developmental or medical conditions that require attention and their care givers.
-Pre-identify suitable locations s for Points of Distribution (POD's) for emergency relief items.
-Provide shelter guidance to agencies responsible for the care of special needs populations to include service animals.
-Provide for public information warnings and instructions for mass evacuations/shelter-in-place.
+Role: Staff will utilize plans to setup and operate Evacuation Centers local facilities as needed to house and feed displaced residents and certain household pets during extreme emergencies.
+Acquire and provide resources necessary to support mass care services.

+se evelop plans, procedures and implementing instructions for the immediate provision of mass care ervices to shelters for disaster victims to include shelter, feeding, basic first aid, bulk distribution of eeded items and other related services. evelop procedures and implementing instructions to establish and manage shelters. □ De evelop evacuation and emergency operations procedures for at-risk populations and locations. □ De evelop evacuation and emergency operations procedures for the care of special needs population. □ De evelop plans, procedures, and implement instructions for evacuation/shelter-in-place decisions. evelop plans, procedures, and implementing instructions to ensure individual/gross econtamination of persons prior to admittance to shelters and other mass care facilities. evelop hazard/incident specific plans and policies to identify, screen, and manage evacuees who hay be a hazard to others. evelop plans, procedures and implementing instructions for family assistance center operations nd family reunification. evelop plans, procedures and implementing instructions for transitioning shelter operations to atterim housing. □ De evelop plans, procedures, and implementing instructions to manage quarantines. coordination with Law Enforcement, develop plans, procedures, and implementation for providing ecurity of the evacuation facilities, mass care and medical facilities. evelop plans, procedures, and implementing instructions for safe and organized re-entry of vacuees to homes and businesses. ☐ Pr re-Identify suitable and accessible Evacuation sites/Shelters for general population. re-Identify populations and locations at risk.
+In advance or during, crisis submit a request to Virginia rtment of Health for a list of addresses of medically vulnerable citizens. ☐ Pr re-Identify potential transportation targets. in re-identify suitable and accessible Evacuation sites/shelters for special needs population to include adviduals with disabilities, non-English speaking persons, migrant workers, and those with evelopmental or medical conditions that require attention and their care givers. ☐ Pr re-identify suitable locations for Points of Distribution (POD's) for emergency relief items. rovide shelter guidance to agencies responsible for the care of special needs populations to include ervice animals. ☐ Pr rovide for public information warnings and instructions for mass evacuations/shelter-in-place.

 Assess and Conduct building inspections in advance to determine the stability of structures identified as mass housing, shelter, and care facilities making sure they were not damaged during the incident and are safe to use.
 Assess need for: Emergency feeding and sheltering activities.
 Mass feeding services.
-Bulk distribution of relief items.
-Manage resources to support emergency feeding and sheltering activities.
+Bulk distribution of relief items. ☐ Manage resources to support emergency feeding and sheltering activities.
+Refer to the Commonwealth of Virginia's Support Annex #5 Disaster Feeding Support for guidance.
 Coordinate emergency shelter activities with the appropriate sheltering to be activated for the incident.
 See Attachment 6: Emergency Shelters Coordinate large animal and domestic animal sheltering with Animal Protection Services.
 Activate emergency shelters.
 Activate the approved traffic control plan.
 Conduct bulk distribution of relief items.
 Coordinate preparedness efforts for recruitment and training of personnel to provide mass care services.
 Assist in monitoring status of shelter-in-place and special needs population.
 Provide assistance to assure that sanitary conditions of food, air, and water and waste disposal at shelters are maintained.
 Provide counseling and mental health services at shelters.
 Provide decontamination services.